kasnder/comp4good/README.md

-# Computing 4 Good Research Group (Comp4Good)
+# Computing 4 Good (Comp4Good)

-This repository contains the website for the Computing 4 Good Research Group, merging the activities of RegTech4AI and CoCoDa.
+This repository contains the website for Computing 4 Good.

 ## Tech Stack